Transnational Learning: Exploring Wetlands Together

 18 November 2024

-Participants from the Southwest Rügen Biosphere Reserve, including German farmers, representatives from the German Farmers’ Association, and a PhD student, embarked on a field trip to Sweden as part of our transnational learning exchange.
+Participants from the Southeast Rügen Biosphere Reserve, including farmers, representatives from the German Farmers’ Association, and a PhD student, embarked on a field trip to Sweden as part of our transnational learning exchange.
 This unique collaboration focused on sustainable wetland management, hosted by Kristianstad Vattenrike and Blekinge Archipelago Biosphere Reserves.

 Learning from Sweden’s Wetlands